 It is recommended to consult your healthcare provider immediately if your have arthritis and also start experiencing breathing problems.

 Arthritis is associated with a wide spectrum of chronic diseases.
 In some cases, these diseases can occur as a result of some type of arthritis while sometimes they are result of the treatment used to alleviate symptoms of arthritis.
+Therefore is good to be on the lookout for any symptoms that might suggest you might be suffering from arthritis because If not detected and treated early enough the arthritis comorbidities can lead to fatal effects in the body.
 Scientists are still working on studies that are aimed to inspect arthritis and its comorbidities in detail.
 You should consult your doctor as soon as you experience severe pain, heavy breathing or other symptoms along with signs of arthritis.